-This interview has been originally published by the UNESCO International Institute for Education Planning on 23 January 2023 prior to the International Day of Education.
+This interview was originally published by the UNESCO International Institute for Education Planning on 23 January 2023 prior to the International Day of Education.

 17 goals and seven years left until the world reaches the deadline for the Sustainable Development Goals for the people, planet, and prosperity.
 With the clock ticking, education must be prioritized to accelerate progress toward all the SDGs, especially amid growing inequalities and fast-evolving challenges.